togarha/python_geotag/README.md

    - Current zoom and center position are maintained

 4. **Coordinate Legend**:
-   - 🔴 EXIF: GPS coordinates from camera
+   - 🔴 EXIF: GPS coordinates and altitude from camera
-   - 🔵 GPX: Coordinates matched from GPX tracks
+   - 🔵 GPX: Coordinates and elevation matched from GPX tracks
-   - 🟡 Manual: User-set coordinates (draggable)
+   - 🟡 Manual: User-set coordinates and altitude (draggable)
-   - 🟢 Final: Active coordinates (follows cascade logic)
+   - 🟢 Final: Active coordinates and altitude (follows cascade logic)

-5. **Geotagging**:
+5. **Setting Photo Location**:

-   - View existing coordinates from all sources
+   **Method 1: Click on Map**
-   - Click anywhere on map to set manual location
+   - Click anywhere on the map
-   - Drag yellow marker to adjust position
+   - Altitude is automatically fetched from selected elevation service
-   - Manual marker appears with green final marker ring around it
+   - Yellow manual marker appears with draggable capability

+   **Method 2: Manual Entry (✏️ button)**
+   - Click the ✏️ "Set Manual Position" button
+   - Enter coordinates in format: `latitude, longitude (altitude)`
+   - Altitude is optional: `43.4452, -2.7840` or `43.4452, -2.7840 (125)`
+   - Coordinates are validated (lat: -90 to 90, lng: -180 to 180)

+   **Method 3: Predefined Positions (📍 button)**
+   - Click the 📍 "Set Predefined Position" button
+   - Beautiful modal shows all loaded positions
+   - Click any position to apply it instantly
+   - Includes altitude from YAML file if specified

+   **Method 4: Copy from Previous (📋 button)**
+   - Click the 📋 "Copy position from previous image" button
+   - Copies manual or final position (including altitude) from previous photo
+   - Disabled for the first photo

+6. **Deleting Manual Location (🗑️ button)**:
-   - Click "🗑️ Delete Manual Marker" to remove manual location
+   - Click "🗑️" to remove manual location
    - Final coordinates automatically fall back to GPX or EXIF when manual is deleted
+   - Altitude also falls back to GPX or EXIF altitude

-6. **Automatic GPX Matching**:
+7. **Automatic GPX Matching**:
    - When a photo opens, if no GPX coordinates exist
    - System searches GPX tracks for points within ±5 minutes of capture time
-   - Closest match is automatically assigned
+   - Closest match is automatically assigned with elevation data
    - Final coordinates update accordingly

+8. **Automatic Elevation Fetching**:
+   - When clicking on map, elevation is automatically fetched
+   - Select elevation service from dropdown: Open-Elevation, OpenTopoData, or Google
+   - OpenTopoData uses SRTM 90m dataset for global coverage
+   - Elevation displays in meters in coordinate legend

 ## Data Structure